rjcf18/Trabs_Exerc_Univ/Msc/Sistemas Multimodais/Trabalho1/Pepper/Pepper/README.md

 # Dependencies

-## There are several dependencies to solve in order to run this project
+## There are several dependencies to solve in order to run this project.
+There is a makefile to make the process easier.

-## Install PyAudio
+### Install PyAudio

 portaudio.h may not link correctly on Mac OSX machines, if so happens run: